 So, let’s have a look at Glycyrrhizin and Xylitol, two ingredients commonly found in licorice.

 Licorice is made from the Glycyrrhiza Glabra plant.
-More specifically, it is made from extracting the molecule of the glycyrrhetinic acid and the glucuronic acid.
+More specifically, it is made by extracting the molecule of the glycyrrhetinic acid and the glucuronic acid.
 This contains Glycyrrhizin, and as mentioned above, it raises a dog’s blood pressure very high when consumed in large amounts.

 Xylitol is an artificial sweetener found in many sugar-free foods, including sugar-free licorice.
 While it solves the problems normally associated with high sugar consumption, this substance is harmful to dogs.
 Ingestion of this sweetener triggers a release of insulin in the body, which causes blood sugar levels to drop quickly.
 This can result in liver failure even in small amounts.